kylebarron/cookiecutter-data-science/{{ cookiecutter.repo_name }}/admin/etc/META.md

 # Folder Structure

-- `admin` contains administrative stuff.
+- `admin/` contains administrative stuff.
 Notably
-    - `admin/emails` contains all e-mail exchanges I was a part of that pertain to the project.
-Folders are named after the latest e-mail in the thread they belong to: `YYYY-MM-DD HH:MM [Time Zone] - [Truncated Subject Line]`; each file is in markdown format, which is a plain text file that can be rendered as html.
-To the extent it was possible, sub-folders here correspond to folders in `code` and `writeup` according to their folder structure (see below).
+    - `admin/calls/` records all calls/meetings I was a part of.
-    - `admin/meetings` records all meetings I was a part of.
-Some will contain very detailed notes, but some not.
-I was rather erratic in this area.
-My apologies.
-As with `admin/emails`, these are sorted, to the extent it was possible, to correspond to the folder structure in `code` and `writeup` (see below).
+    - `admin/emails/` contains all e-mail exchanges I was a part of that pertain to the project.
+Folders are named after the earliest e-mail in the thread they belong to: `YYYY-MM-DD - Subject`.
+Each file within those folders is an email in Markdown format, which is a plain text file that can be rendered as HTML, PDF, or DOCX (using [Pandoc](pandoc.org)).
-    - `admin/project.log.md`, with a chronological account of events in the project.
-Though I was not as dilligent as I should have been in recording everything for every project, this will generally be much better documented than, say, `admin/meetings`.
+        - `download_emails.py` is a short script to download emails for a given query from Gmail.
+(This assumes your project emails are stored in Gmail, of course.)
+Set up the authentication using the instructions [here](https://github.com/kylebarron/gmail_download/blob/master/README.md).
-- `tmp` contains temporary files, as applicable.
+    - `admin/project.log.md`, is a chronological account of events in the project.
+Though it is not a great practice, I often do not record events in this file and let my Git history speak for itself.
-- `lib` contains external libraries, as applicable.
+- `tmp/` contains temporary files, as applicable.
-- `README.md` is this file with the project information.
+- `lib/` contains external files that I use in every project.
+In particular it includes [this repository](https://github.com/kylebarron/lib).
-- `TODO.md` contains the project's latest and TODOs.
+- `README.md` is the top-level file with the overview of the project.

 The main folders to generate output are `code` and `writeup`.
 All raw files that produce output will be in these two folders, and other folders should be thought of as auxiliary.

-- `code` contains the project's main code.
+- `code/` contains the project's main code.
     - Folders in code are discrete steps in the project.
     - In each folder, files are numbered starting from `01` in the order in which they should be run.
+This numbering is usually kept up to date, but the project `Makefile` is the authoritative source of file dependencies.
+See the [`Makefile`](#makefile) section for more details.
     - `00` files typically contain auxiliary scripts to be called by other scripts.
     - `99` files typically contain test, beta, or one-off code.
-    - There will often be symbolic links to `out`, `lib`, and `data`
+    - There are sometimes symbolic links to `out`, `lib`, and `data` folders.
-- `writeup` contains the project's main write-up.
-This includes all deliverable output, including summaries, reviews, analysis, power, etc. Sub-folders often contain symbolic links to `out`, `lib`.
+- `writeup/` contains all reports written that are related to the project.
+This includes all deliverable output, including summaries, reviews, analysis, power, etc.

-The main auxiliary folders to `code` and `writeup` are `data` and `out`
+The main auxiliary folders to `code` and `writeup` are `data` and `out`.

-- `data` contains input and output data, raw and processed files.
+- `data/` contains input and output data, raw and processed files.
-- `out` contains processed output.
+- `out/` contains processed output.
 Typically figures and tables.

 `code`, `writeup`, `out`, and `data` have a common folder structure: